What's it Like to Live in Greater Montréal?

 Although a majority of residents have English or French as their mother tongue, the linguistic and cultural portrait of Montréal remains purposefully cosmopolitan: 110 native languages are spoken at home, the most common languages being Arabic, Spanish, Italian, Chinese and Creole.

-In Greater Montréal, more than 56% of the population is bilingual, and more than 24% is trilingual.
+In Greater Montréal, 56% of the population is bilingual, and almost 24% is trilingual.

 Greater Montréal is a metropolis recognized worldwide.

 - 2nd best city in the world for remote workers (Workmotion, 2021)

 - Best city in Canada and 9th in the world (TimeOut, 2022)

 - Lowest crime index among the 20 largest cities in Canada and the U.S. (Numbeo, 2022)

 - Best city in the Americas for its quality of life (Knight Frank, City Wellbeing Index, 2020)

 - The most bilingual and trilingual population in Canada (Statistics Canada, 2016)